 Significant estimates are involved in calculating income taxes.
 These estimates may change on the basis of new information and experience (see also note ).
+In the year under review, this new information concerns the future tax rates in the US, which have a direct impact on the level of deferred taxes.
 Deferred tax assets on tax loss carryforwards and interest carryforwards are recognised on the basis of an estimate of the future recoverability of the tax benefit, i.e. an assumption as to whether sufficient taxable income or tax relief will be available against which the carryforwards can be utilised.
 The actual amount of taxable income in future periods, and hence the actual utilisation of tax loss carryforwards and interest carryforwards, may be different from the estimates made when the corresponding deferred tax assets were recognised.

 On first-time consolidation of an acquisition, all identifiable assets and liabilities are recognised at their fair value at the acquisition date.
-The fair values of intangible assets are determined using appropriate valuation techniques.
-These measurements are based on estimates of future cash flows, expected growth rates, exchange rates, discount rates and useful lives.
+The fair values of identifiable assets are determined using appropriate valuation techniques.
+These measurements are based, for example, on estimates of future cash flows, expected growth rates, exchange rates, discount rates and useful lives.
 In the event of material changes to assumptions or circumstances, estimates must be reassessed and this can lead to the recognition of an impairment loss for the asset concerned.
 For further information on acquisitions, see note .

 Construction contracts are accounted for using the percentage-of-completion method based on management estimates of the contract costs incurred.
 If estimates change, or if there are differences between planned and actual costs, this is directly reflected in the profit or loss from construction contracts.
-The operating units continually review the cost estimates and adjust them as appropriate.
-Further information on construction contracts can be found above in this note.
+The Operating Units continually review the cost estimates and adjust them as appropriate.
+Further information on construction contracts can be found earlier in this note.

-Where necessary, the KION Group’s accounting departments receive assistance from external legal advisors and tax consultants when making the estimates required.
+Where necessary, the KION Group’s accounting departments receive assistance from external advisors when making the estimates required.